jguerrero35/jesseReadMeUpdate/README.md

 ### ❓ <b>Why is Reactime telling me that no React application/no Target is found?</b>

 Reactime initially runs using the dev tools global hook from the Chrome API.
 It takes time for Chrome to load this.
-The current work around is to navigate to your Chrome Extensions and refresh Reactime.
-Then, navigate back to your application, refresh the page and then within the Reactime Dev Tool, right click and hit "Reload Frame".
+The current workaround is to navigate to your Chrome Extensions and refresh Reactime.
+Then, navigate back to your application, refresh the page, and then within the Reactime Dev Tool, right-click and hit "Reload Frame".

 ### ❓ <b>Why do I need to have React Dev Tools enabled?</b>